A Gauge Field Theory for Continuous Spin Tachyons: Abstract

 \section{Abstract}

-{We present a gauge field theory for unitary infinite dimensional tachyonic representations of the Poincaré group.
-It was obtained by a dimensional reduction from the gauge field theory for continuous spin particles in a cotangent bundle over Minkowski space-time.
-We discuss its BRST formulation and compute the partition function.
+{We present a gauge field theory for the continuous spin tachyonic representation of the Poincaré group.
+It was obtained by a dimensional reduction of a complex gauge field theory for a continuous spin particle in a cotangent bundle over Minkowski space-time.
 Some cubic vertices are also presented and their properties discussed.
-In the massless limit the gauge theory for continuous spin tachyons reduces to the gauge theory for continuous spin particles.
+In the massless limit it reduces to a gauge theory for a continuous spin particle with a global $U(1)$ symmetry.

 }

 \begin{document}